 The identification of risks is derived from both a 'top down' (corporate) and a 'bottom up' (operational) process of risk assessment and analysis resulting in coverage of the whole Council.
 The process then prioritises the risks resulting in a focus on the key risks and priorities.
 The risks are then managed through the development of appropriate action plans and fed into overall service plans and the Corporate Plan.
-Relevant Pl's are identified and then monitored through the developing performance management framework ensuring that the focus remains on achieving Fylde Council's objectives (Places, People, Prosperity & Performance).
+Relevant Pl's are identified and then monitored through the developing performance management framework ensuring that the focus remains on achieving Fylde Council's priorities.